Oscars red carpet in 30 seconds

 A quick look at the looks on the Academy Award's red carpet

-Renee Zellweger, Brad Pitt and Charlize Theron were just some of the stars making their way down Oscar's red carpet.

-Here are the highlights of the Academy Award's annual posing procession in just 30 seconds.
+All the red carpet action on the film world's biggest night in just 30 seconds.

 -